mvccore/ext-router-localization/README.md

 ### 2.1.
 Features - Routing
 - Router routes requests in localization in URL address containing only international lowercase language code or containing both codes - international language code, dash and uppercase international locale code.
 - Router accepts non-localized routes and localized routes with `pattern` and `defaults` (or with `match` and `reverse`) by language keys or by language and locale keys if necessary.
+- Router defines for all non-localized routes into request object and into itself localization from session first and if there is nothing in session, it defines configured default localization.
 - Router acceps only allowed languages or languages and locale codes in rewrited URL addresses or in `localization` query string param, all other values are redirected to default localization.
 - Router keeps only one URL address version for default localization home page (under slash address - `/` or `/index.php`).
 Requests to default localization home page are redirected to slash URL address automaticaly.
 - Router recognizes user device localization settings by HTTP header `Accept-Language` in first request.